Rvbaghel/SmartExpense/README.md

 # Personal_Salary_Management
-A personal salary management web app built with Flask &amp; Streamlit.
-Users can log income, track expenses via form or CSV, view interactive dashboards, and download reports.
-Includes AI-powered predictions and recommendations to help improve savings and spending habits.
+Personal Salary Management System is a web application that helps individuals manage their monthly income and expenses efficiently.
+It allows users to input salary details, record daily expenses (via form or CSV upload), track spending patterns, and visualize financial data through an interactive dashboard.
+The system also includes AI-powered predictions and recommendations to help users save more and spend wisely.